RTGPU: Real-Time GPU Scheduling of Hard Deadline Parallel Tasks with Fine-Grain Utilization: Full-System Evaluation

 \subsubsection{Number of SMs}

 Finally, we examined the impact of the number of total SMs on the acceptance ratio.
 Based on the possible values in Table \ref{tab:taskset_generation}, the number of subtasks M and tasks N in each setting are again set to 5.
-The corresponding acceptance ratios are shown in Fig.\ref{fig:schedulability_task}.
-All three approaches have better schedulability as the number of available SMs increases.
-From this set of experiments we can see that adding two more SMs will cause the utilization rate to increase for all three approaches.
-Meanwhile, among the three approaches, the proposed RTGPU approach again achieved the best schedulability across different numbers of SMs.
-As shown in Fig.\ref{fig:schedulability_task} (a), when the computation resources (GPU SMs) are limited, the bottleneck from memory copy is more obvious and serious.
+The corresponding acceptance ratios are shown in Fig.\ref{fig:schedulability_sm}.
+All approaches have better schedulability as the number of available SMs increases.
+From this set of experiments we can see that adding two more SMs will cause the utilization rate to increase for all approaches.
+Meanwhile, among all the approaches, the proposed RTGPU approach again achieves the best schedulability across different numbers of SMs.
+The schedulability of the Enhanced MPCP approach also increases significantly with the increased number of SMs.
+When the number of SMs is large enough, the Enhanced MPCP approach also performs well.
+As shown in Fig.\ref{fig:schedulability_sm} (a), when the computation resources (GPU SMs) are limited, the bottleneck from memory copy is more obvious and serious.
 The two memories model has a poor scheduability in all approaches and the one memory model has a significant improved performance.